yugabyte/yugabyte-db/docs/content/latest/admin/yb-ctl.md

 `--require_clock_sync`| `false` | Tells YugaByte DB whether to depend on clock synchronization between the nodes in the cluster
 `--num_shards_per_tserver`| `2` | Number of shards (tablets) per tablet server for each table

-## Creating a cluster
+## Create a cluster

 The `create` cluster command is used to create a cluster.

 The number of nodes created with the initial create command is always equal to the replication factor in order to ensure that all the replicas for a given tablet can be placed on different nodes.
-Use the [add_node](#adding-nodes) and [remove_node](#stopping-removing-nodes) commands to expand or shrink the cluster.
+Use the [add_node](#add-nodes) and [remove_node](#stop-remove-nodes) commands to expand or shrink the cluster.

 Each of these initial nodes run a `yb-tserver` process and a `yb-master` process.
 Note that the number of yb-masters in a cluster has to equal the replication factor for the cluster to be considered operating normally.